olga-od-ua/the-gift-of-the-gab/README.md

 ### Further testing

-   1. The website was tested on the following browsers: Chrome
+   1. The website was tested on the following browsers: Chrome, Safari, Samsung Internet app, Internet Explorer

-   2. The website was viewed on the following devices: Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+   2. The website was viewed on the following devices: MacBook Pro (main device for website creation), Samsung Galaxy S20, Samsung Galaxy S8, iPhone Xs, iPhone 11 Pro, iPad Pro, Samsung Curved C34H890 34", LG UltraFine 27UL650-W 27", Samsung Q7 QE55Q7FNA 55".

+   - the footer elements were not aligning on some devices thus creating a white line underneath the footer element.
+This was fixed by changing footer elements' padding.

    3. The Let Us Contact Form was tested and is working successfully.Please see the screenshot: